jimtyhurst/annotated_bibliography/transit-notes.md

 Copyright &copy; 2019 [Jim Tyhurst, Ph.D.](https://www.jimtyhurst.com)
 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>. <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a>

 I use these personal notes to help me remember articles that I have read.
-I also hope that it will be a helpful summary and introduction for others.
-However, it is _not_ intended to be an exhaustive annotated bibliography nor a complete academic review of the current status of research.
+I also hope that they might be a helpful summary and introduction for others.
+However, these notes are _not_ intended to be an exhaustive annotated bibliography nor a complete academic review of the current status of research.
 These are just my personal notes of material that I have already read or references to material that I hope to read soon.

 ---